 A Leave of Absence Form must be completed requesting the leave and submitted to Human Resources as early as possible.
 Only the president may approve ELA requests in conjunction with Human Resources.
 Due to the nature and size of our College, reinstatement to any position at the end of any extended leave of absence is subject to the availability of position openings, and, as such, is not guaranteed, except as required by law.

 Return to Work

 If you are on a medical leave of absence lasting three (3) or more consecutive days, you must return to work upon release to do so by your physician.
 We require such a release before reinstatement to your position.
-The College requires a work release for any illness or injury in length of three (3) days or more prior to allowing an employee to return to work.
+The College requires a work release with or without accommodation for any illness or injury in length of three (3) days or more prior to allowing an employee to return to work.
 Please contact Human Resources with questions or to provide return-to-work information.

 Due to business needs, the College cannot guarantee any employee’s position upon return from any non-FML leave of absence, except as required by law.
 If an employee fails to report to work the first day after the leave expires, he/she will be considered to have terminated his/her employment with the College.

 If you are called for jury or witness duty on a day you are scheduled to work, you must contact your Supervisor promptly after receiving notification to appear, and present the subpoena or jury summons.
 You should also notify your supervisor of your selection to serve on a jury as soon as possible.

 For up to five (5) days, employees will continue to receive regular pay while serving subpoenaed jury or witness time.
 The employee must furnish evidence from the Clerk of Court of time served in order to receive his/her regular pay.
 Under normal circumstances, the College will not ask for deferment of jury duty except where release of a staff member would create a severe hardship for a department.